rlivingsus/misc/standaloneBooks.md

 - Rothfuss, Patrick: The Name of the Wind (Kingkiller Chronicle), The Wise Man's Fear
 - Russell, Mary Doria: The Sparrow
 - Sahn, Seung: Dropping Ashes on the Buddha
 - Sajer, Guy: The Forgotten Soldier
+- Scalzi, John: Kaiju preservation society
 - Schulz, Kathryn: Being Wrong
 - Schwab, VE: Vicious; A DARKER SHADE OF MAGIC; The Invisible Life of Addie Larue
 - Seigel, Rob: Memoirs of a Hack Mechanic